Grants, Travel Stipends, & Funding Opportunities

 The Fair Trade Philosophy

-As an artist run organization, we strive to keep the residency program as affordable as possible for both emerging and established artists, because we understand the difficulty in funding a residency, whether individually or through grants and stipends.
-Private donors continue to support the maintenance of the studio building and allow us to keep the cost of the residency down.
+As an artist run organization, we strive to keep a balance between quality and cost.
+It is important to us to be able to offer the quality of studio space and the scope of professional development and opportunities that we do.
+We understand the difficulty in funding a residency, whether individually or through grants and stipends.
 While we don't offer any funding through the Residency itself, we maintain the list below of known grants and stipend opportunities through outside organizations, and we are happy to assist in the application process by providing an official letter of acceptance.
-The College Art Association and ResArtis are fantastic resources in locating lesser known, specific grants (links below).
+The College Art Association and ResArtis provide extensive resources in locating lesser known, specific grants (links below).

 Application for Travel Grant deadline December and awards announced in March/ Application for Artist Fellowships deadline May 8, 2019 and awards given May 8, 2020 *only for artists based in NYC or Minnesota